waelhammoudeh/overpass-4-slackware/Guide/README-SETUP.md

 The script "op_ctl.sh" can be used to control the dispatcher program after setting the "DB_DIR" variable to your real database directory.
-The script gets installed in the "/usr/local/bin/" directory by my overpass package SlackBuild script.
+The script gets installed in the "/usr/local/bin/" directory by my overpass Slackware package.
 The script is meant to be used by the overpass user only.
 After setting DB_DIR you can start, stop and get status of the dispatcher with the script.